 8. Arborio Rice

-Arborio rice is a variety of medium- to short-grain rice used to prepare the classic Italian rice dish, risotto, like this easy butternut squash risotto.
+Arborio rice is a variety of medium- to short-grain rice used to prepare the classic Italian rice dish, risotto, like this easy butternut squash risotto or creamy parmesan risotto recipe with shrimp.
+It may also be used to make different types of rice pudding recipes.
 Arborio rice is short, stubby, and oval-shaped with a pearly white exterior, and comes in various sizes.
 Superfino – the largest grain size – is the most commonly used arborio rice in the United States.
 Less known for its taste, arborio rice is loved for its creamy texture when cooked – a texture resulting from its high levels of amylopectin.